Billy Jones (footballer, born 1987)

-Billy Jones (born 24 March 1987) is an English professional footballer who plays as a right-back, most recently for Rotherham United.
+Billy Jones (born 24 March 1987) is an English former professional footballer who played as a right-back.

 Jones started his career at Crewe Alexandra and made his professional debut in October 2003 in a 3–0 win over Derby County.
 After four season playing in Crewe's back-line and midfield, he moved to Preston North End in 2007, and in 2011 made his first Premier League appearance with West Bromwich Albion.

 Club career

 Crewe Alexandra

 Born in Shrewsbury, Shropshire, and educated at Belvidere School, Jones joined Crewe as a trainee following a recommendation to then manager Dario Gradi from former Crewe centre half Dave Walton.
 Jones worked his way through the Crewe Academy ranks, and in 2003 signed his first professional contract for the club.

 The English defender made his debut for the club aged 16 against Derby County on 18 October 2003, coming on as an 89th-minute substitute for Justin Cochrane.
 Jones went on to play a further 26 league games, which also included his first goal for the club against Wigan Athletic (on 20 December 2003), which later won Crewe's Goal of the Season award.
 Jones also won Crewe's Young Player of the Year award.

 Jones played 20 league and two League Cup games during the 2004–05 season, but cemented his place as a first-team regular in the 2005–06 season, making 46 appearances and scoring seven goals as Crewe were relegated from the Football League Championship.
 Jones played in central midfield for most of the season before moving to a left-back role following the signing of midfielder Tony Grant during the January transfer window.
 His goal tally made him the club's top goalscorer, and he later won Crewe's Player of the Year award.

 Jones was joined by more experienced defenders for the 2006–07 season: ex-Aston Villa player Neil Cox and former Notts County centre-half Julien Baudet.
 Jones played his 100th league game for the club ten games into the season against Millwall.
 In October 2006, Jones rejected an extension to his Crewe contract, and a week later, Crewe put Jones on the transfer list.
 Several clubs were linked with a move for the young defender, most notably Premiership club Manchester City, who were, according to the Daily Mirror, lining up a £1.5 million offer for him.

 While Jones was later joined by Jon Otsemobor and Luke Rodgers on the Crewe transfer list, he was in a different position because of his age.
 Crewe manager Dario Gradi said that he would take a chance on a tribunal, meaning that Jones would stay at Crewe until the end of his contract and the club would still get a fee for his transfer.
 Before the end of a season in which Jones made 47 appearances, scoring once, Crewe rejected offers from Stoke City and Everton for the 20-year-old defender.